Dixie Square Mall: Operation

 Dixie Square was built on Dixie Highway in the city of Harvey, Illinois, a southern suburb of Chicago.
-The property was developed by Robert Meyer Corp., Meyer C. Weiner, Robert E. Fryling, and T. C. MacDonald, with the firm of Hornbach, Steenwyk, and Thrall serving as architects.
+The property was developed by Robert Meyer Corporation, Meyer C. Weiner, Robert E. Fryling, and T. C. MacDonald, with the firm of Hornbach, Steenwyk, and Thrall serving as architects.
 It opened in 1966 on the site of the former Dixie Hi 9-hole golf course.
 Construction began in late 1964, and Montgomery Ward was the first of the mall's stores to open, on October 21, 1965.
-A soft opening took place August 31, 1966, with 36 stores, during which a time capsule was sealed and placed on the property by Mel Torme and Carmelita Pope.
+A soft opening took place August 31, 1966, with 36 stores, during which a time capsule was sealed and placed on the property by Mel Tormé and Carmelita Pope.
 Final construction was completed nearly three months later, and the mall was dedicated on November 9, 1966, with grand opening celebrations from November 10–12, and 50 stores open.
 Grand opening celebrations featured Homer and Jethro, Art Hodes and Sid Sakowicz, the Art Van Damme Quintet, and Ned Locke of the Bozo's Circus TV show.
 The mall had 64 shops by 1968, including Montgomery Ward, JCPenney, Woolworth, Walgreens, and a Jewel supermarket.
 In 1970, Turn Style was added as another anchor.

 However, by the early 1970s, crime was increasing in Harvey, a poverty-stricken and blighted suburb 20 mi south of Chicago, and several significant criminal incidents occurred at or near the mall, including three murders in one year alone.
 In November 1972, a young woman was fatally shot near the mall in a botched robbery attempt.
 On April 20, 1973, another person was shot and killed in a robbery on the mall property itself.
 On July 17, 1973, a teenage girl was lured away from the mall by three other teenage girls, and strangled to death.
 From 1973 to 1978, Dixie lost many stores, including the Montgomery Ward anchor, which closed on October 4, 1976 and Turn Style which closed in January 1978.
 In a last-ditch effort to bring back shoppers and tenants, the mall changed its name to simply Dixie Mall in late July 1975, and soon after underwent a renovation, re-opening on October 9 of that same year.
 These efforts failed, as by 1978, it was down to its final twenty stores.
 The mall officially closed its doors in November 1978, with JCPenney closing in January 1979.
 A 1978 article in the Chicago Tribune indicated that two major factors in the mall's closure were shoplifting and theft of merchandise by employees.